2 Motor System With Low Suction

 I have a Fasco 851DM, after each vacuuming I have to remove a round dust patty from the screen closest to the motor or the suction will greatly diminish for the next use.
 There are no obstructions, filter is clean,so is canister.
 Unit is 10yrs, always worked fine.
 Why does this dust patty form on that screen now and never before.
 David, Prattville, Al

-Hi, the Fasco should have an inverted cloth filter in it.
-Did yours?
+The Fasco should have an inverted cloth filter in it.
 If it is there, it means debris must be getting around it and you will need to replace the filter.
-Read the information on the right side of this grid
+Read the information listed below for further information on replacing the inverted cloth filter.

 Further Testing for Low Suction